 The Internal Revenue Code imposes an excise tax on private foundations equal to 2% percent of net investment income, which is defined as interest, dividends and net realized gains less operating and capital losses on partnership investments and expenses incurred in the production of income.
 The tax is reduced to 1% percent for foundations that meet certain distribution requirements.
-The provision for federal excise tax (based on a 1% rate for 2012 and 2011) consists of a current provision on net investment income.
+The provision for federal excise tax (based on a 2% rate for 2013 and a 1% rate for 2012) consists of a current provision on net investment income.
 A deferred excise tax provision is recognized on current net unrealized gains or losses on investments.